10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (Beggars Banquet) (May 22)

-d The National before, and verbally gave people crap for acting like they were one of the best bands around.
+I never liked The National before, and verbally gave people crap for acting like they were one of the best bands around.
 With "Boxer", The National have made a believer of me.
 I don't know if the album is actually better than their other releases or if it was something in me that finally clicked, but I just finally believed the hype machine, and though I wanted to dislike this album, I just couldn't.
 And I like it more everytime I listen to it.
 It's clear that Matt Berringer is one of the better songwriters in indie rock, and his slow drawl and monotone delivery really sell it, but the music on this album really gives it an edge that maybe I never felt before.
 Their are more strings on this album, giving it a pretty big grandiose feel, but not quite as pompous as Arcade Fire.
 And that's why the National are great.
 They know when too much is too much.
 Every song on this album is good, some are great.
 According to itunes, I listen to "Start A War" a thousand times more than any other track on the album, but that's just me.
 Anyone can fall in love with "Mistaken for Strangers" or "Slow Show" or "Apartment Story", everyone is going to have a different opinion.
 I'll be excited for their follow-up.

 Recommended If You Like: Nick Cave meets Interpol, Leonard Cohen meets Joy Division